 - Fiberglass pools are the fastest growing pools in the Nation.
 Like the vinyl-lined pools, fiberglass pools are very easy to care for.
 Their pool finishes look high end and offer lifetime warranties.
 They come in various shapes, sizes, and colors and can be customized with real tile.
 They are competitively priced and can be installed in as little as two weeks.

 All three pool types uniquely affect other aspects of your design.
-When comparing pool designs, factor in the size and location of your space and zoning regulations, before definitively deciding on pool shape and additional features like slides, large diving boards, waterfalls, stonework, integrated spas, and decking.
+When comparing pool designs and cost, factor in the size and location of your space and zoning regulations, before definitively deciding on pool shape and additional features like slides, large diving boards, waterfalls, stonework, integrated spas, and decking.

 Pool Building Process